-The NAMING and Referencing Mechanism
+The Naming and Referencing Mechanism

 Name Assignation

-Any element of the types defined in 3.3.2 inside the PRM file body may include a name attribute.
+Any element of the types defined in 3.3.2 that is a child of a definition element shall include a name attribute to identify the element.

-Any element of the types defined in 3.3.2 that is a child of a definition element shall include a name attribute.
+Any element of the types defined in 3.3.2 inside the PRM file body may include a name attribute to identify the element.

-The value of the name attribute of an element shall be unique among the entity type of the element and considering both the PRM file body plus definition files.
+The value of the name attribute of an element shall be unique among the entity type of the element and considering both the PRM body plus all definitions.

 Name Referencing

-Any element of the types defined in 3.3.2 inside the PRM file body or definition files can include a ref attribute.
+Any element of the types defined in 3.3.2 inside the PRM body or definition may include a ref attribute to refer to another element by its name attribute.

-The value of the ref attribute of an element shall match the value of the name attribute of one of the elements of the same element type (as defined in 3.3.2) that appears before in the PRM or definition file, or in a definition file that has been included before.
-Hereafter, the element containing the ref attribute will be referred to as referencing element, and the element with the same value in the name attribute as referenced element.
+The value of the ref attribute of an element shall match the value of the name attribute of one of the elements of the same element type (as defined in 3.3.2) that appears before in the PRM body or definition.

+Any element containing the ref attribute shall be referred to as referencing element and the element with the same value in the name attribute as referenced element.

 The referencing element shall not be a descendant of the corresponding referenced element.

 The referencing element shall not follow the element type content as defined in 3.3.2.
-Its allowed child elements are given by the parameters of the reference element, as defined in 3.4.3.
+Its allowed child elements are given by the parameters of the referenced element, as defined in 3.4.3.

 Defining and OverRIDING Parameters

-An element with a Name attribute can contain parameters.
-A parameter is created by adding a localName attribute to a descendant element.
-The name of the parameter is given by the value of the localName attribute.
-The element with the corresponding localName attribute is referred to as the parameter.

-The parameter type is given by the type of the element with the corresponding localName attribute.
+An element with a name attribute may contain parameters.

+An element containing paramenters shall contain the localName attribute to identify the parameter.

+The value of the localName attribute shall be the tag of an element in the PRM XML structure (the parameter).

 The name of every parameter of an element with a name attribute shall be unique.

 Only strings that result in valid element names (See ref [4]) shall be used as the value for the localName attribute.

-An element is allowed to have a localName attribute only if it is the descendant of an element with a name attribute.
+The parent of an element with the localName attribute shall have the name attribute.

-If an element with a localName attribute has more than one ancestor element with a name attribute, the element only acts as the parameter of the closest ancestor.
+An element with a localName attribute shall only act as the paramenter of the parent and not as the paramenter of any ancestor of the parent.

 If the referenced element does not have parameters, the referencing element shall be an empty element.

-The entities described by the referencing and the referenced element are then identical.
+Note: The entities described by the referencing and the referenced element are then identical.

 If the referenced element has parameters, the referencing element may have child elements.

-The child element name and type is given by the parameter name and type.
+Note: The child element name and type is given by the parameter name and type.

-If the referencing element contains child elements corresponding to the referenced element parameters, the entities described by the referencing and the referenced element differ.
-The entity described by the referencing element is the result of substituting each parameter in the referenced element with the corresponding child element of the referencing element.
-Only the parameters for which a corresponding child element is present are substituted.
+The referencing element shall be built substituting each parameter in the referenced element with the corresponding child element of the referencing element.
+Only the parameters for which a corresponding child element is present shall be substituted.

+Note: If the referencing element contains child elements corresponding to the referenced element parameters, the entities described by the referencing and the referenced element differ.

-When a referenced element is descendant of a definition element, the parameter elements can be left empty.
+When a referenced element is descendant of a definition element, the parameter elements may be left empty.

-When a parameter is left empty it becomes an obligatory child of the referencing element.
-Otherwise, the referencing element child elements are always optional.
+When a parameter of a definition element is left empty then it shall be present as a child the referencing element,

 Examples

-Naming of elements and element parameters
+The following example shows the naming of elements and element parameters.